Democrats signal a shift toward accepting voter ID laws

 The Democratic shifts are in part a strategic effort to win broader support for their voting rights push while seeking to put Republicans on the defensive.
 Voter ID laws have proved popular despite Democratic arguments that they amount to voter suppression, and some activists have concluded that they do less to suppress the vote than they initially feared.

 The Democrats’ support for Manchin’s compromise comes amid a defeat for H.R.
 1, a far more sweeping Democratic voting rights bill, on a procedural vote in the Senate on Tuesday.
-That bill would have required states to offer same-day voter registration for federal elections, let voters make changes to their registration at the polls, and empowered nonpartisan commissions to draw lines for states’ congressional maps.
+That bill would have required states to offer same-day voter registration for federal elections, let voters make changes to their registration at the polls and empowered nonpartisan commissions to draw lines for states’ congressional maps.

 Manchin’s surprise decision to offer a compromise package last week — including Democratic priorities such as automatic voter registration and 15 days of early voting, along with the GOP-favored ID requirements — gave Democrats something to rally around and a potential path forward.
 But it required them to embrace, or at least tolerate, an idea they had long derided.